 Dr Alison L. Joseph (Swarthmore College) Alison Joseph is a visiting assistant professor of Religion at Swarthmore College and the assistant managing editor of the Posen Library.
 Her work explores the contextual factors – historical and anthropological – that contribute to the composition of the Hebrew Bible.
 Her current research is on the Dinah story in Genesis 34, dealing with the role of gender in the prohibitions against intermarriage and the women’s sexual consent (or lack thereof).
 It addresses how in this story, and others, theological agendas are promoted through sexual violence.
 Her first book Portrait of the Kings: The Davidic Prototype in Deuteronomistic Poetics received the 2016 Manfred Lautenschlaeger Award for Theological Promise.
 She earned her PhD from the University of California, Berkeley in Near Eastern Studies

-Dr Jessica Keady (University of Helsinki) Jessica Keady is a Postdoctoral Researcher at the Centre of Excellence: Changes in Sacred Texts and Traditions at the Faculty of Theology, University of Helsinki.
+Dr Jessica Keady (University of Wales, Trinity Saint David) Jessica Keady is a Lecturer in Theology and Religious Studies at University of Wales, Trinity Saint David.
+She was previously Postdoctoral Researcher at the Centre of Excellence: Changes in Sacred Texts and Traditions at the Faculty of Theology, University of Helsinki.
 Jessica’s current research uses social-scientific methodologies, including Masculinities Studies and Positioning Theory, to re-examine and re-interpret the Dead Sea Scrolls.
 Previously, Jessica worked as Researcher in Biblical Studies and Gender at the University of Chester (2015-2017) and collaborated on the Sexuality and Anglican Identities Project with Dr Paul Middleton.
 Jessica recently published her first monograph, Vulnerability and Valour: A Gendered Analysis of Everyday Life in the Dead Sea Scrolls Communities (Bloomsbury/T&T Clarke, 2017) and is co-editing a volume, alongside Dr Todd Klutz and Dr Casey Strine, entitled Scripture as Social Discourse: Social-Scientific Perspectives on Early Jewish and Christian Writings (Bloomsbury/T&T Clarke, forthcoming).
 Jessica has recently written a chapter for Rape Culture, Gender Violence and Religion (a three-volume series for Palgrave Macmillan, edited by Caroline Blyth, Emily Colgan and Katie Edwards) on the relationship between rape culture and purity culture in the narrative of Dinah (Genesis 34).

 Dr Dawn Llewellyn (University of Chester) Dawn Llewellyn is Senior Lecturer in Christian Studies and Deputy Director of the Institute for Gender Studies at the University of Chester.
 Her work is grounded in qualitative approaches and examines gender and contemporary Christianity.
 In particular, she has examined women’s religious reading practices and literary cultures; the relationship between secular and religious feminisms; feminist generations; third and fourth wave feminisms; and feminist research methodologies.
 Her current project investigates Christian women’s ‘choices’ toward motherhood and elective childlessness, and the ways this shapes their faith identities.
 She is also the author of Reading, Feminism and Spirituality: Breaking the Waves (Palgrave, 2015), and has co-edited Religion, Equalities and Inequalities (with Sonya Sharma, Routledge, 2016), and Reading Spiritualities (with Deborah Sawyer, Ashgate 2008).
 Email: email@example.com